Naming ceremony: Judaism

-In Jewish tradition, baby boys are named at a brit milah on the eighth day after their birth.
+In Jewish tradition, baby boys are named at a brit milah on the eighth day after their birth, the ceremony usually includes circumcision.
 Girls are named within the first two weeks.
 Common Ashkenazi custom maintains that girls should be named when the father is called up to the Torah on a Torah reading day closest or close to when the girl is born, although practice often has baby girls named at the Torah reading on the first Shabbat following birth.
 A resurgence in recent generations of the less popular simchat bat ceremony for naming baby girls has recently taken hold in many modern Orthodox Ashkenazi communities.
+An alternative naming ceremony without circumcision, sometimes called brit shalom, exists and is recognized by some branches of Judaism including Reform Judaism which affirmed the practice in 1892.

 Wicca

 In the Wiccan religion, at the initiation ritual, initiates adopt a Wiccan name, often referred to as a Craft name.
 For a Wiccan, taking a Wiccan name symbolizes a rebirth.
 This name is not generally used in public, but only among other Wiccans in religious gatherings.
-Some Wiccans do use their Craft name in public contexts like books, such as author Silver RavenWolf.
+Some Wiccans do use their Craft name in public contexts, such as author Silver RavenWolf, who publishes under a Craft name.

 Druidism

-In Druidism, the naming ceremony may sometimes be called, "The First Oath" and is used similarly in Wiccan.
+In Druidism, the naming ceremony may sometimes be called "The First Oath" and is used similarly in Wiccan.
 The name is usually referred to as a 'Holy Name' or 'Druid Name'.
-The First Oath may be used in private, if one may choose to be solitary, but it sometimes customary to have a witness or members of the hearth or grove with which they are involved, participate in the oath.
-This First Oath may be something said within a Naming Ritual or Ceremony or simply used the right itself.
+The First Oath may be used in private, but it sometimes customary to have a witness or members of the hearth or grove with which they are involved, participate in the oath.
+This First Oath may be said within a Naming Ritual or Ceremony or simply used on its own.
 Something totally different than this may be said:"I, [state your civil name], choose the name [state your druid or holy name] to honor the Kindred who include the Deities, Nature Spirits and Ancestors.
 I declare myself to be Druid, a seeker of the old ways, and one who sees value in and of Tree Dryads, within and around Earth Mother, before and beyond Time Father.
 I wish that my path and the path I have been called to, be declared as one.
 As I set my foot upon this path, I promise Source of All Things, to use our Energies to bring love and light to all living things.
 I will study so that I gain much knowledge of those who came before me and open myself to their benign will.
 With this name, I [state your druid or holy name] also known as [state your civil name] become one as I strive for hospitality, courage, and vision so that I may bring bright blessings to those around me."